Macy's tops expectations for the first quarter as luxury and beauty sales shine

 NEW YORK (AP) — Macy's sales and profits fell during the first quarter as higher costs and other financial challenges had customers pulling back on spending.

-Adjusted per share earnings were 27 cents, much better than the 16 cents that Wall Street was looking for, according to a survey by FactSet.
+Adjusted per share earnings were 27 cents, or 11 cents better than Wall Street was looking for, according to a survey by FactSet.

 Revenue dipped 2.7% to $4.85 billion, but that also topped analyst projections of $4.82 billion,